 Beta Attenuation Monitor (BAM).
-A type of instrument used for monitoring concentrations of particulate matter.
+A type of instrument used for monitoring concentrations of particulate matter, which measures the attenuation of beta rays passing through a paper filter tape on which particulate matter from sampled air has been collected.

 1,3-Butadiene.
 This is an organic compound emitted into the atmosphere mainly from fuel combustion e.g. petrol and diesel vehicles.
 1,3-butadiene is also an important chemical in certain industrial processes, particularly the manufacture of synthetic rubber.
 1,3-butadiene is known to cause cancer in humans.